1-Day, 2-Day & 3-Day Prague Itineraries for Travelers

 Getting Around: Prague is a very walkable city–in fact, you'll miss out on a lot of magical little hidden corners, cafés, and architecture if you just hop on a taxi or bus tour.
 So wear comfortable shoes (lots of cobblestone streets make heels a no-no in Prague) and just go out to explore.

-If the idea of exploring the city on your own is a bit overwhelming, consider joining a Prague Guided Walking Tour.
-Led by an expert, this in-depth six-hour tour takes you to some of the most popular spots in Prague—including Prague Castle, the Jewish quarter, and Old Town Square—before you cruise down the Vltava River and under Charles Bridge in a replica 19th-century boat.
+If the idea of exploring the city on your own is a bit overwhelming, consider joining a Prague Walking Tour.
+Led by an expert guide, this fun three-hour walking tour takes you to some of the most popular spots in Prague–including Prague Castle, Charles Bridge, and the UNESCO-listed Old Town Square.
+You'll get a chance to ride the tram towards the castle to catch some of the best photo views of the castle district.

 If you start to get tired, hop on a tram.
 The public transportation system in Prague is cheap and incredibly efficient–and if you have only one day to see the city, it might be the best way to experience as many attractions as possible.
 Bonus points for the views you'll get from the trams, especially tram #22, which winds through Prague's most charming neighborhoods and then climbs towards the castle; sweeping, open views of red-tiled rooflines are guaranteed.